qiyf/PredictiveGenome/README.md

 4                 20                      45
 ```

-If a different chromatin region is desired, one can either modify the [chromtin region file](./src/chr_region.txt) or original script [`./example/2-selectChromatinRegion.sh`](./example/2-selectChromatinRegion.sh).
+If a different chromatin region is desired, one can either modify the [chromtin region file](./src/chr_region.txt) or the original script [`./example/2-selectChromatinRegion.sh`](./example/2-selectChromatinRegion.sh).

 #### Extract epigenomics input